 4) For Immediate Release

 People can always count on For Immediate Release to serve an insightful and exciting episode with in-depth interviews, analysis, data, and much more.
-A collection of fascinating hosts who share their industry insights and understandings, discuss upcoming trends, and more.
+This podcast boasts a collection of fascinating hosts who share their industry insights and understandings, discuss upcoming trends, and more.
 The podcast also covers general business practices for public relations and communications firms.

 5) The PRovoke Podcast